How to Build a Compliance Management System

 Entity-level Control

 Every employee and vendor is a participant in a company’s compliance program.
-In order to stay compliant, companies will need to have control over people, technology, and other assets at a granular level.
+To stay compliant, companies will need to have control over people, technology, and other assets at a granular level.
 This often involves analyzing gaps in security at an entity level and carrying out tactical actions that plug these gaps.
 A CMS must help organizations internally diagnose lapses while proactively providing them a course of action that appropriately addresses them.

 Monitoring and Surveillance